zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

   return header + attributes
 ```

-And when we make our connect request attempt we get in response
+And when we make our connect request attempt, we get in response

 ```python
 generated txn id b'c1535cf939a61b388496cbe0'